fe9lix/CodingKeys/README.md

 ### How it works

 CodingKeys dynamically registers keyboard shortcuts when one of the defined applications is activated (and unregisters the shortcuts when the application is deactivated).
-It then generates mapped keyboard events based on global shortcuts defined in a configuration file and sends those events to the active application.
+It then generates keyboard events based on the mappings defined in a configuration file and sends those events to the active application.

 ### Installation